 Pietro Pietromarchi was born in 1965 in Venice, Italy.
 He graduated with a degree in Architecture from the Polytechnic of Milan.
 Whilst working for more than a decade as an architect in Italy, he went to India to collaborate with the famous architect Balkrishna Vithaldas Doshi based in Ahmedabad.

-Exhibitions of his work were held in Brussels in 2006, in Paris in 2015 and recently again in Brussels in 2019.
+Exhibitions of his work were held in Brussels in 2006, Paris in 2015 and Brussels again in 2019.
 A book on these experiences is an ongoing testimony to a world that has almost disappeared.

 All rights reserved © Pietro Pietromarchi